aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 ### Performing a cluster upgrade

-To perform a cluster upgrade you need to modify your cluster specification `kubernetesVersion` field to the desired version.
+To perform a cluster upgrade, you need to modify your cluster specification `kubernetesVersion` field to the desired version.

-As an example, to upgrade a cluster with version 1.20 to 1.21 you would change your spec
+As an example, to upgrade a cluster with version 1.20 to 1.21, you would change your spec

 ```
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1